Mountain Biking in New Zealand: A Complete Guide

 Taking bikes on national coaches

-You can travel on the national coaches (InterCity and Manabus) with a bike, but under the following conditions:
+You can travel on the national coaches (InterCity) with a bike, but under the following conditions:

 - The bike must be collapsed down (both wheels removed from the frame), the handle bars turned, pedals removed and the chain covered to be counted as one of your two checked-in luggage entitlements, or